 Do you want to garden but have a small space available?
 Want to grow twice as much food as usual in that space?
 Come to the Art of Gardening on April 13 and learn about Square Foot Gardening.

 Don’t like getting your hands dirty, but love those homegrown veggies?
 Don’t like bending or kneeling to tend your garden?
 Don’t like to sweat much?
 Hate having to be out in the sun longer than you have to?
 You can order or build a waist-high garden bed put on legs with wheels so your back and knees won’t complain.
 The “square foot gardening” method allows you to plant 16 different vegetables or annuals in a small plot a little bigger than a card table!
 The method is billed as “planting 5x as much in 1/5 the space, cutting watering at least in half, and eliminating weeding.

 I’ve been hearing a lot of reasons why friends think their garden will be more than they can handle.
 “Without a tiller, I can’t prepare a bed.”
 “With my arthritis, I don’t think I can do all that bending.”
 “It’s more than I can take on right now.”
 These folks need to discover the “Square Foot Gardening” way!
-No tilling is necessary, because you don’t use any soil you have!
-Instead, you create a bed ON TOP OF your own soil!
-You… Read More →